RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 ### 1. Hyper-V and Virtual Machine Setup

-* Created the lab environment using Hyper-V
+* Created the lab environment using Hyper-V.
-* Downloaded Windows Server 2019 and Windows 10 ISOs
+* Downloaded Windows Server 2019 and Windows 10 ISOs.
-* Created a Windows Server 2019 virtual machine
+* Created a Windows Server 2019 virtual machine.
-* Installed Windows Server 2019 with Desktop Experience
-* Created a Windows 10 Pro client virtual machine
+* Created a Windows 10 Pro client virtual machine.
-* Connected the Windows 10 client to the internal Hyper-V switch
+* Connected the Windows 10 client to the internal Hyper-V switch.

 ### 2. Domain Controller Deployment

-* Renamed the Windows Server machine to `RAKIPDC`
+* Renamed the Windows Server machine to `RAKIPDC`.
-* Configured a static IP address on the server
+* Configured a static IP address on the server.
-* Installed the Active Directory Domain Services role
+* Installed the Active Directory Domain Services role.
-* Promoted the server to a Domain Controller
+* Promoted the server to a Domain Controller.

 ### 3. NAT/RRAS and Internal Networking

-* Added a second internal Hyper-V virtual switch network adapter to the Domain Controller
+* Added a second internal Hyper-V virtual switch network adapter to the Domain Controller.
-* Configured the internal adapter with a separate private subnet
+* Configured the internal adapter with a separate private subnet.
-* Installed and configured Routing and Remote Access Service
+* Installed and configured Routing and Remote Access Service.
-* Enabled NAT so the internal Windows 10 client could access the internet through the Domain Controller
+* Enabled NAT so the internal Windows 10 client could access the internet through the Domain Controller.
-* Verified connectivity from the client machine using cmd network tests
+* Verified connectivity from the client machine using cmd network tests.

 ### 4. DHCP Configuration

 * Installed the DHCP Server role
-* Created a DHCP scope for the internal network
+* Created a DHCP scope for the internal network based on the Internal LAN Iadapter subnet.
-* Configured the Domain Controller’s internal IP as the default gateway for clients
+* Configured the Domain Controller’s internal IP as the default gateway for clients.
-* Activated the DHCP scope
-* Verified that `CLIENT1` received an IP address automatically from the DHCP server scope
+* Verified that `CLIENT1` received an IP address automatically from the DHCP server scope.
-* Checked DHCP leases from the server to see that everything works fine
+* Checked DHCP leases from the server to see that everything works fine.

 ### 5. Client Domain Join

 * Installed Windows 10 Pro on the client VM
-* Verified that the client received DHCP configuration
-* Verified connectivity to the domain
-* Joined the Windows 10 client to the `rakip.com` domain
+* Joined the Windows 10 client to the `rakip.com` domain and verified connectivity to it by confirming that the client computer object appeared in Active Directory.
-* Confirmed that the client computer object appeared in Active Directory
+* Verified that the client received DHCP configuration.

 ### 6. Active Directory User and Group Management

 * Added an administrative user to the Domain Admins group
 * Used a PowerShell script to bulk-create more than 1,000 users
-* Created Organizational Units inside Active Directory
+* Created Organizational Units (OUs) inside Active Directory

 ### 7. RBAC-Style File Sharing with Security Groups

-* Created security groups for different access levels and departments
+* Created security groups for different access levels and departments.
-* Configured Windows file sharing
+* Configured Windows file sharing.
-* Applied NTFS permissions to folders based on Active Directory security groups
+* Applied NTFS permissions to folders based on Active Directory security groups.
-* Tested access from the Windows 10 domain joined client
+* Tested access from the Windows 10 domain joined client.
-* Verified that users could only access the folders they were authorized to access by the departments they were part of
+* Verified that users could only access the folders they were authorized to access by the departments they were part of.
-* Confirmed that unauthorized access attempts were blocked
+* Confirmed that unauthorized access attempts were blocked.

 ### 8. Group Policy Configuration

-* Created Group Policy Objects using Group Policy Management
+* Created Group Policy Objects using Group Policy Management.
-* Configured a GPO to block access to Control Panel and Settings for selected users
+* Configured a GPO to block access to Control Panel and Settings for selected users.
-* Configured a centralized wallpaper policy
+* Configured a centralized wallpaper policy using a shared UNC network path.
-* Configured screen saver settings
+* Configured screen saver settings Enabled password protection.
-* Enabled password protection for the screen saver
-* Configured automatic screen lock after 5 minutes of inactivity
+* Configured automatic screen lock after 5 minutes of inactivity.
+* Configured a logon banner/message GPO to display a warning message before the user sign in.
-* Linked GPOs to OUs and groups
+* Linked GPOs to OUs and groups.
-* Verified that the policies applied successfully on the client machine
+* Verified that the policies applied successfully on the client machine.

 ### 9. Security Auditing and Event Monitoring

-* Configured audit policies for security monitoring
+* Configured audit policies for security monitoring.
-* Monitored authentication and account-related events in Event Viewer
+* Monitored authentication and account related events in Event Viewer.
+* Used the Event Viewer filtering to inspect security events.
-* Reviewed failed logon activity
+* Reviewed failed logon activity.
-* Reviewed user and account changes
+* Reviewed user and account changes.
-* Reviewed group membership changes
+* Reviewed group membership changes.
-* Used Event Viewer filtering to inspect security events

 The monitoring is focused on:

-* Failed logon attempts
+* Failed logon attempts.
-* Successful logon activity
+* Successful logon activity.
-* Account changes
+* Account changes.
-* User management events
+* User management events.
-* Group membership changes
+* Group membership changes.
-* File/share access activity
+* File/share access activity.
 ---

 ## Screenshots